MachineLemonade/docs/v0.8/getting-started.md

 If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to create an account (ask your teammate for the login link in their Welcome email).
 A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account.

-**Note**: If you If you have any trouble with the confirmation email, check your spam filter.
+**Note**: If you have any trouble with the confirmation email, check your spam filter.
 If that doesn't do the trick, reach out to us.

 ### Create an Airflow Deployment